Last Updated on October 2, 2020 by PixelPluck

 2) Better Auto Focus and Fast, Precise Manual Focus

 Point and shoot cameras often fail to focus properly or takes a lot of time to set the focus right on the subject.
 In the case of shooting birds, the subject may fly even before your camera is able to set the right focus.
 DSLR set focus very quickly and are spot on.
 You can even override manual focusing and go all manual and set the focus quickly while rotating the focus ring on the lens barrel.
 This enables quick control over focus.
 Also, autofocus points are much higher in number compared to small point and shoot.
 This effectively means that in autofocus mode the DSLR has better chances of having the right focus.

 3) Lens Versatility

-The lens on a point and shoot is fixed type lens.
-You can not change the lens of a point and shoot to get a dedicated lens for specific type of photography.
-On a DSLR you may use different type of lenses for different purpose and they all will give different kinds of images.
-A dedicated macro lens can give you 1:1 magnification and produces life size images with amazing details.
+The lens on a point and shoot is a fixed type lens.
+You can not change the lens of a point and shoot to get a dedicated lens for a specific type of photography.
+On a DSLR you may use a different types of lenses for a different purposes and they all will give different kinds of images.
+A dedicated macro lens can give you 1:1 magnification and produces life-size images with amazing details.

 4) Better Low-Light Shooting